Mical155/L2_2022_U13_Mitchell/Documentation/Design/Stakeholders.md

 # Stakeholders

 Stakeholders - are a group of people that take an interest to how an enterprise can meet their needs.
-There are many aspects to a website that stakeholders aspect to be n it e.g. quick loading, good performance, navigation etc. In this case my website is an online phone shop so I would have to include the following; reasonable prices, phone images, product explanation and phone brands.
+There are many aspects to a website that stakeholders aspect to be in it e.g. quick loading, good performance, navigation etc. In this case my website is an online phone shop so I would have to include the following; reasonable prices, phone images, product explanation and phone brands.

 ## Customers:
 - Portability